Oh Ha-young: 2019–present: Debut as a solo artist with Oh!

 Oh made her official debut as a solo artist on August 21, 2019, with the release of the eponymous extended play Oh! and its accompanying title track, "Don't Make Me Laugh".
 The debut album peaked at number 8 on Korea's Gaon Album Chart and would go on to sell 9,083 physical copies nationwide in 2019.
 "Don't Make Me Laugh" failed to chart on the Gaon Digital Chart but did peak at number 97 on the Gaon Download Chart.
 Oh is the second Apink member after main vocalist Jung Eunji to debut officially as a soloist.

 In May 2020, Oh was featured in the official soundtrack of the KBS2 drama Soul Mechanic, singing the show's leading single, "I'm Fine".

-On April 28, 2023, IST Entertainment announced that Oh did not renew her contract with the company but will still be part of the group.
+On April 28, 2023, IST Entertainment announced that Oh did not renew her contract with the company but will still be part of Apink.
 On the same day, Oh signed an exclusive contract with Choi Creative Lab.